08 May Build informal interactions from home

 With us in the Netherlands, most knowledge workers are working from home for a month or so.
 This has a lot of effects on interpersonal interactions.

-Because it is so hard to get those informal connections and interactions going, I am interested to hear what you are doing to keep having them in this time?
+Because it is so hard to get those informal connections and interactions going, I am interested to hear what you are doing to keep having them at this time?

-I saw a nice example by Joost Meijer of Itility, where he created a theme “Itility T-Shirt Thursday” for his colleagues.
+I saw a nice example by Joost Meijer of tility, where he created a theme “tility T-Shirt Thursday” for his colleagues.

 What are you doing to keep those informal interactions going?
 How do you approach new contacts while working from home?
-Looking forward to hear new, crazy, innovative approaches.
+Looking forward to hearing new, crazy, innovative approaches.